-Our private surgical suite in Orange County is accredited by the Institute of Medical Quality, a division of the California Medical Association.
+Our private Newport Beach surgical suite in Orange County, California is accredited by AAAASF, the American Association for Accreditation of Ambulatory Surgery Facilities.
 Maintaining a consistent and vigorous Quality Assurance program has ensured that all equipment, personnel, and protocols are regularly inspected, trained and formatted to the highest standard of excellence.
-As a member of Hoag Memorial Hospital’s Medical Staff since 1996, Dr. Lavinia K. Chong also enjoys operating privileges at Hoag’s Main OR and Hoag Surgicare in Newport Beach.
+As a member of Hoag Memorial Hospital’s Medical Staff since 1996, Dr. Lavinia K. Chong also enjoys operating privileges at Hoag’s Main OR and Hoag Breast Center in Newport Beach and Irvine.

 Traditionally, general anesthesia has been used for most cosmetic procedures, but this deep level of anesthesia is often not medically necessary.
 The dosing techniques often utilized with general anesthesia typically manifests itself post-operatively as excessive grogginess (the “anesthesia hangover”) and nausea and vomiting.
 This is where Dr. Chong and her team of anesthesiologists have found Monitored Anesthesia Care (MAC) to be more appropriate, and patient-friendly for those seeking cosmetic surgery.

 Monitored Anesthesia Care (MAC) is the anesthetic technique used most often in our private Newport Beach surgical suite.
-This type of care ensures all vital signs (blood pressure, pulse, Oxygen saturation and End Tidal CO2 monitoring) are carefully followed by a Board-Certified Anesthesiologist.
-A BIS (brain wave) monitor is also used to precisely titrate the anesthetic agents needed, according to the patient’s individual needs.
+This type of care ensures all vital signs (blood pressure, pulse, Oxygen saturation and End Tidal CO2 monitoring) are carefully followed by a Certified Anesthesiologist.
 Ultimately, the success of this deep sedation is based on cooperation, communication and vigilance between the surgical and anesthesia providers.

 Advantages of using Monitored Anesthesia Care (MAC):